British Insects: the Genera of Ephemeroptera |

 Classification.
 Superfamily Baetoidea.
 Family Ephemerellidae.

-British representation: 2 species; E. ignita (Blue Winged Olive or B.W.O.
+British representation.
+2 species; E. ignita (Blue Winged Olive or B.W.O.
 Dun and male Spinner, Sherry Spinner female), and E. notata (Yellow Evening Dun and Spinners).

-To view the illustrations with detailed captions, go to the interactive key.
-This also offers full and partial descriptions, diagnostic descriptions, differences and similarities between taxa, lists of taxa exhibiting or lacking specified attributes, and distributions of character states within any set of taxa.
+We advise against extracting comparative information from the descriptions.
+This is much more easily achieved using the DELTA data files or the interactive key, which allows access to the character list, illustrations, full and partial descriptions, diagnostic descriptions, differences and similarities between taxa, lists of taxa exhibiting or lacking specified attributes, and distributions of character states within any set of taxa.
+See also Guidelines for using data taken from Web publications.

 Cite this publication as: ‘Watson, L., and Dallwitz, M.J.
 2003 onwards.
-British insects: the genera of Ephemeroptera.
-Version: 9th June 2008. http://delta-intkey.com’.
+Insects of Britain and Ireland: the genera of Ephemeroptera.
+Version: 11th April 2022. delta-intkey.com’.